 Poets Plow Ahead

-Posted to: Arts & Entertainment, Downtown, Winter Storm Nemo
+Posted to: Arts & Culture, Downtown, Winter Storm Nemo

 Outside, Nemo’s calling cards were piled high, tow trucks prowled with their winches and hooks at the ready, and the night sky over New Haven threatened three more inches of snow.

 Inside a “stress free zone” on Court Street, Katie Yates took her seat on a shiny pine floor and read aloud about “the long intimacies of winter.”